Shoulder Joint Replacement

 Wound care.
 You will have staples running along your wound or a suture beneath your skin.
 The staples will be removed several weeks after surgery.
-A suture beneath your skin will not require removal.
+A dissolving suture beneath your skin will not require removal.

 Avoid soaking the wound in water until it has thoroughly sealed and dried.
 You may continue to bandage the wound to prevent irritation from clothing.

 Activity.
 Exercise is a critical component of home care, particularly during the first few weeks after surgery.
 Follow your surgeon's home exercise plan to help you regain strength.
-Most patients are able to perform simple activities such as eating, dressing and grooming within 2 weeks after surgery.
+Most patients are able to perform simple activities such as eating, dressing, and grooming, within 2 weeks after surgery.
 Some pain with activity and at night is common for several weeks after surgery.

 Do's and Don'ts